 Is it right for me?

-You can find out by taking our short questionnaire.
+You can renew your prescription for the contraceptive patch by taking our short questionnaire.
 A doctor will assess your responses and if it is suitable, issue a prescription.
 This will then be passed onto our pharmacy, who will dispense your order and ship it you by tracked courier.

 - Genuine Medication